Lall-091/sql-docs/docs/relational-databases/performance/query-store-hints-best-practices.md

 Using Query Store hints allows you to influence the execution plans of queries without changing application code or database objects.
 No other feature allows for you to apply query hints quickly and easily.

-You can use Query Store hints, for example, to benefit ETLs without redeploying code.
+You can use Query Store hints, for example, to benefit ETL without redeploying code.
 Learn how to improve bulk loading with Query Store hints with this 14-minute video:

 > [!VIDEO https://channel9.msdn.com/Shows/data-exposed/using-query-store-hints-to-optimize-memory-grants-improving-performance/player?WT.mc_id=dataexposed-c9-niner]

 Query Store hints are lightweight query tuning methods, but if a query becomes problematic it should be addressed with more substantial code changes.
 If you are regularly finding the need to apply Query Store hints to a query, consider a larger query rewrite.
-The SQL Server Query Optimizer typically selects the best execution plan for a query, we recommend only using hints as a last resort for experienced developers and database administrators.
+The SQL Server Query Optimizer typically selects the best execution plan for a query.
+We recommend only using hints as a last resort for experienced developers and database administrators.

 For information on which query hints can be applied, see [Supported query hints](../system-stored-procedures/sys-sp-query-store-set-hints-transact-sql.md#supported-query-hints).